is healthy comfort food a thing...?

 - Preheat oven to 375.

 - Make spinach "ricotta."
-In a food processor or blender, combine cashews, garlic, tofu, chopped fresh spinach, lemon juice, oregano, red pepper flakes, basil, salt and ground pepper.
-Process "ricotta" until it is a spreadable consistency.
+In a food processor or high speed blender, combine cashews, garlic, tofu, chopped fresh spinach, lemon juice, oregano, evoo, red pepper flakes, basil, salt and ground pepper.
+Blend "ricotta" until it is a spreadable consistency.

 - 5 0z brown rice (Gluten free), whole wheat or lentil lasagna noodles